GL3-2021-2020/cheat-sheets/README.md

 # cheat-sheets
-A place for all year cheat sheets. check release section for pdf
+A place for all year cheat sheets.

+check release section for pdf archive